 The Intrusion Record is a form for capturing the content and meaning of intrusive thoughts and images.
 A key concept when working with cognitive intrusions is that it is often not the intrusion itself which is bothersome, but the meaning that the individual ascribes to the intrusion.
 For example, a client with OCD may have an intrusion of their children getting ill, but be most bothered by the idea that they would be responsible were that to happen.
 This worksheet can be used to train clients to capture both the content of an intrusion, and the meaning that they associate with that intrusion.
 The intrusion record was designed for working with OCD-type intrusions (thoughts, images, urges, or obsessions), but may be equally appropriate for working with intrusions in PTSD where peri-traumatic or post-traumatic meanings may be attached to an image.
-The original idea for this worksheet was submitted to Psychology Tools by Carlos Velazquez.

 - Start by identifying the situation or trigger for the cognitive intrusion.
 When trying to recall past intrusions the process of eliciting information about where and when the intrusion occurred can aid memory elaboration.
 Record this information in the first column.